adkap2/Self-Driving-Car-Simulator/README.md

 - Once the model can successfully drive a lap around an unseen track, I would like to implement object detection as well
 - Object detection may include stop signs, pedestrains, and lanes
 - For better training performance, I plan to collect 5x the amount of data with using a joystick instead of a keyboard
+- The ultimate ambitious plan is to implement the trained model on a physically marked test track with raspberry pi attached to an RC Car containing 3 cameras.

 ## Technologies Used
 * [Matplotlib](https://matplotlib.org)